-These weekly activities will be structured in the following way: During class, we will work together to apply the analyses we covered at a conceptual level to a sample data set using R. During this time, the teaching assistant and I will be there to help answer questions about the data and provide you with the scaffolding you need to complete the analysis.
-After class, you will then be asked to independently complete the same type of analyses on a new data set, and write up a short report on the research question, data, and conceptual interpretation of the results you obtained (this may involve revisiting the lecture slides, textbook readings, or external sources to help cement your understanding of the topic).
+These weekly activities will be structured in the following way: During class, we will work together to apply the analyses we covered at a conceptual level to a sample data set using R. During this time, I will be there to help answer questions about the data and provide you with the scaffolding you need to complete the analysis.
+After class, you will then be asked to independently complete the same type of analyses on a new data set, and write up a short report on the research question, data, and conceptual interpretation of the results you obtained (this may involve revisiting the lecture slides, supplementary readings, or external sources to help cement your understanding of the topic).

 Once completed, the minor assignment should be submitted using the CourseLink Dropbox.
 70% of each minor assignment grade will be based on your analysis of the data; the remaining 30% will be based on your conceptual interpretation of the results.
 Please include your full R script, the answer form for the results, and your conceptual write-up for all submissions.
-Unless otherwise stated, all submissions will be due by 11:59pm the night before our following class.
+Unless stated otherwise, all submissions will be due by 11:59pm the night before our following class.

-Independent Data Analysis Project (30% of final grade)
+Final Data Analysis Project (30% of final grade):

 A second goal for this course is to help you think about research questions in terms of their logistics (data set-up, complexity and appropriateness of analyses, etc.), so that you're in a better position to plan out your methodology and analyze your data when running your thesis project (or other research work).
-To help meet this goal, the other major assessment for this course will involve you selecting an analysis method for a given data set; and running and interpreting your findings in an analysis report.
+To help meet this goal, the other major assessment for this course will involve you selecting an analysis method for a given data set, and running and interpreting your findings in an analysis report.

-I will upload a simulated data file on our CourseLink page early in the semester.
-You will be asked to select a subset of variables from this data set that you would be interested in analyzing (instead of this simulated data set, you may also use actual data from other sources; such as archival data from your lab or open source data, pending my approval).
-You will then incorporate these variables into an analysis plan that you run and report on in an APA-style report.
-To get the most out of the project, I would encourage you to select your data and variables strategically; consider choosing something that fits well with a type of analysis you may need to master for your own research work.

-Your final report should detail your research question(s); the operational variables and their proposed relations; what analysis or analyses you chose and why (i.e., what are you conceptually testing?); how you handled power, missing values, data cleaning, etc.; the results of the analyses; and, conclusions about the research question(s) you sought to test.
+I will upload a simulated data file on our CourseLink page early in the semester, which you will be asked to analyze (instead of this simulated data set, you may also use actual data from other sources; such as archival data from your lab or open source data, pending my approval).
+You will then incorporate the relevant variables from the data set into an analysis plan that you run and report on in an APA-style report.
+Your final report should detail your operational variables and their proposed relations; what analysis or analyses you chose and why (i.e., what are you conceptually testing?); how you handled data cleaning, etc.; the results of the analyses, including any relevant post-hoc tests; and, conclusions about the research question(s) you sought to test.

-This paper should not exceed eight double-spaced pages (excluding a cover page, any references you feel are applicable, and any tables, figures, or appendices), and should be written in full-sentence APA style (i.e., 1" margins, 12-point Times New Roman Font).
+This paper should not exceed eight double-spaced pages (excluding a cover page, any references that you feel are applicable, and any tables, figures, or appendices), and should be written in full-sentence APA style (i.e., 1" margins, 12-point Times New Roman Font).
 Once completed, your report should be submitted using the CourseLink Dropbox, along with your complete R script.
-Your report will be assessed in terms of its numerical accuracy, its replicability (i.e., whether your R script runs and is commented appropriately); the appropriateness of the analyses you ran; the thoroughness of your analyses (e.g., did you consider assumptions, missing data, etc.?); your adherence to APA formatting guidelines; and, the extent to which your report demonstrates your understanding of the concepts we covered in class - and how those concepts pertain to the research question that you have selected.
+Your report will be assessed in terms of its numerical accuracy, its replicability (i.e., whether your R script runs and is commented appropriately); the appropriateness of the analyses you ran; the thoroughness of your analyses (e.g., did you consider assumptions, missing data, etc.?); your adherence to APA formatting guidelines; and, the extent to which your report demonstrates your understanding of the concepts we covered in class - as well as how those concepts pertain to the research question(s) you addressed.